 - The gathering skills are nice for making gold or supplying the appropriate profession.

 - If you have lots of gold: Blacksmithing & Engineering for the useful gear and toys.

 - Otherwise: take two gathering skills and level the profession skills later.

 Death grip your mouseover target.
 Useful for wandering targets.

 “Time to Die” macro – ties all your buffs together. /use 14 uses your “on use” trinket, if you have one and you have it in the second trinket slot (slot 14.)
 If it’s the first one use ’13.’
 Test this on a target dummy so that you know exactly how it works.
 Try to line this macro up with a Fallen Crusader proc.

 How to Get Your Death Knight to the Level Cap Fast

-Death Knight leveling is easy, maybe too easy, especially when you have some nice gear.
-Blood is very tough and does decent damage, Frost and Unholy do tons of damage to make up for any lack of toughness.
+Frost DK leveling is easy, maybe too easy, especially when you have some nice gear.
+Tons of damage to make up for any lack of toughness.

 Zygor’s is an in-game guide and it transforms the whole leveling process: you just pick your starting point, at any level, and the guide tracks which quest you’re on, tracks the quest objectives, and automatically advances and updates as you complete your tasks and quests.
 In addition, a waypoint arrow is set automatically, so you never have to wonder where to go.
 All the way to 110 you will never wonder what to do next or where to go.